-The evidence of this work points towards the idea that temperature effects in emitters, usually considered detrimental, can be detected by high-spectral-resolution cameras and used for applications such as Wavelength Division Multiplexing (WDM) (Fig. 7).In this case, the results of this study indicated that the red LED got more spectral variations than green and blue.
+For communication purposes, it would be necessary to do a previous characterization of the transmitters to know how their behavior is affected by the temperature.
+In this case, the results of this study indicated that the red LED got more considerable spectral variations than green and blue.
+Moreover, the evidence of this work points towards the idea that temperature effects in emitters, usually considered detrimental, can be detected by highspectral-resolution cameras and used for applications such as Wavelength Division Multiplexing (WDM) (Fig. 7).